Tuesday, 30 June 2020

 However, before you do, let me say that I have an earlier single that I remember buying, namely I RECALL A GYPSY WOMAN by DON WILLIAMS.
 It came out in 1973, but I must've bought it later, after hearing it on the radio one night, as I'm pretty sure I'd left school by then.
 Below, should you be interested, are numbers 2 to 5 of the first five singles I bought, though they might not be displayed in the exact sequence I got them.

 Footnote: Talking about H.M.S.
 Sheffield, I used to have a pal who was in the Royal Navy for a short time.
-Navy doctors eventually learned of his long-standing knee problem (which he'd had from youth) that would've prevented him from serving effectively at sea, so he was given a choice; either leave the Navy or take a land-based job (as a porter) at Haslar Hospital in Gosport.
+Navy doctors eventually learned of his long-standing knee problem (which he'd had from youth) that would've prevented him from serving effectively at sea, so he was given a choice; either leave the Navy or train for a land-based job (as a 'medical assistant' he said) at Haslar Hospital in Gosport.
 He wasn't there long either, but, years later, he created a fantasy for his Facebook page, wherein he claimed that he'd been fast-tracked through the Royal Navy and had been one of the officers on the Sheffield.

 BABE OF THE DAY - PAULA PERIL...

-any normal man's heart beat faster.
-But what I wanna know
+faster.
+But what I wanna know is how'd

 KID DOES COMICS...